Rapid Response Teams (RRTs)

 - U.S. Environmental Protection Agency

 RRTs are focused on energy communities where there is an unmet need.
 The RRT is comprised of federal, state and local agencies and partners.
-They make connections between state and local agencies, assist in identifying community leadership, conduct listening sessions with community members, increase grassroots engagement, and create a basic plan to address economic diversification, worker needs, and community challenges.
-Each RRT contributes to the development of a local and regional stakeholder network that is focused on leveraging the necessary inter-governmental and cross-sector resources to address community needs and to invest in opportunities for equitable and sustainable place-based economic growth and diversification.
+They make connections between state and local agencies; assist in identifying community leadership; conduct listening sessions with community members; increase grassroots engagement; and create a basic plan to address economic diversification, worker needs and community challenges.

 To date, RRT locations have been chosen by identifying the regions with the highest loss of coal assets and with inadequate financial and local community resources to address those losses.
 If your community or region is interested in being considered for an RRT, please contact [email protected].